 “Lord Foul is no fool, that much I know.”

 Godric nodded with a frown on his face as he studied the battlefield.
 Basilisks lay slain, their corpses contorted into coils.
-The Hogwarts Tarrasque was vanquished, imprisoned beneath the Black Lake and left to drown.
+The Hogwarts Tarrasque was vanquished, imprisoned beneath the Black Lake, and left to drown.
 The Dementors circled high above, kept at bay by the Patronuses of the survivors which had joined the serpent and badger, a menagerie of mist, shining brightly in stark contrast to the darkness above.

 The students had long before been hidden within the Room of Requirement, which had expanded to the size of the Great Hall to accommodate their numbers.
 Portkeys had been arranged for each student, suspended in unreality for so long as the four founders maintained their hold on their magic.
-If they were slain, rendered unconscious, or deliberately relinquished control, the Portkeys would instantiated, and the students would be transported to safety.
+If they were slain, rendered unconscious, or deliberately relinquished control, the Portkeys would instantiate, and the students would be transported to safety.

 That said, Hogwarts was the safest place in the civilized world, second only perhaps to the Keep of Mysteries.
 They did not know to what lengths Lord Foul would go to end the perceived threat of Hogwarts; it was entirely possible that he would simply hunt down the students at their homes, where they were defenseless.
 For now, it was easier to protect the students if they were in a centralized location.
 If that layer of protection were to fail, they would be dispersed.